danleh/wasabi/tutorial/task0/1-hello/README.md

 - The `hello.wasm` file is dynamically requested with the `fetch()` API and loaded into an `ArrayBuffer`.
 - That buffer and the `importObject` is passed to `WebAssembly.instantiate()`.

+## Step 4: Run WebAssembly in the Browser

 Start a webserver in the directory with:

 ```
 python -m SimpleHTTPServer
 ```

 (The webserver is necessary due to browser security policies.
-Otherwise, fetch won't be allowed to access local files [except in Firefox].)
+Otherwise, fetch won't be allowed to access local files.)

-Open http://localhost:8000/hello.html in a modern browser and click on the button to see the output `42` appear.
+Open http://localhost:8000/hello.html in a browser and click on the button to see the output `42` appear.